eyulf/alexgardner.id.au/30-reenactment.md

 {% include images.html %}

 Whilst I have previously been in groups that do live-steel re-enactment combat and living history, my current focus is historical archery and blacksmithing.
+Having said this I also do Historical European Martial Arts (HEMA), which primarily covers sword-fighting of various styles.

 I am a member of the [Medieval Archery Society]({{ site.data.links.main.mas }}), which is based in South Western Sydney.
+I am also a member of [Stocatta]({{ site.data.links.main.stocatta }}), which is based throughout NSW and Tasmania.

 I have outlined the kit/garb that I use for re-enactment in more detail on my [re-enactment "passport"]({% link 35-passport.md %}) page.
 This is essentially "living" documentation for my historical portrayals.